syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-DigitalSignature.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Digital%20Signature/Externally-sign-the-PDF-document-using-IPdfExternalSigner/).

-## Adding Timestamps to a PDF Document Using External Signing
+## Adding Timestamps to a PDF document using external signing

 This section explains how to add a timestamp to a PDF document during the external signing process.
-We have implemented a solution that generates a timestamp response from a timestamp server URI using the BouncyCastle library.
+We have implemented a solution that generates a timestamp response from a timestamp server URI using the [BouncyCastle](https://www.nuget.org/packages/Portable.BouncyCastle) library.
 The accepted timestamp token follows the RFC3161 standard.

 N> In this example, we have used the open-source BouncyCastle library.
 Ensure you review its licensing before including it in your production environment.
 Alternatively, you can directly use the timestamp token provided by your service provider.